alex-paynedwyer/single-molecule-tools-alpd/README.md

 Broadly, three methods are available to estimate this, listed in order of increasing accuracy for the specific use case:

 ### In vitro
-1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (column 5 of SpotCh1/2 in ADUs).
+1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (in ADUs, see column 5 of `SpotsCh1` and `SpotsCh2`).

 ### In vivo
-2. Extensively photobleach a sample, then track and find the average intensity of assumed single-molecule events (column 5 of SpotCh1/2 in ADUs).
+2. Extensively photobleach a sample, then track and find the average intensity of assumed single-molecule events (in ADUs, see column 5 of `SpotsCh1` and `SpotsCh2`).
 3. Track (or overtrack) and apply the Chung-Kennedy filter, then calculate the photobleaching step heights (in ADUs).

 #### Intensity distribution